 When your CPU makes a process, it stores its memory of that process inside your RAM.
 This is essentially a cheat sheet that allows it to make the same process more efficient.
 The more RAM you have, the better supported all of the other parts of your laptop will be.

 Gaming laptops will generally come with a much higher amount of RAM.
-This is because of the demands that high-end gaming places on the machine.
+This is because RAM affects FPS (frames per second), placing a high demand on the machine.
 When you buy a gaming laptop, make sure that it has a minimum of 8GB of DDR4 RAM, any less, and you will struggle to play AAA+ games.

 Most gaming laptops come with a keyboard designed for gaming.
 This means that they often come with features such as RGB lighting and customization that allow you to map different keys and colors.
 You might even have a mechanical switch system inside that allow for accurate button presses and incredible response.